-Clare Daniel is an American Studies scholar, senior professor of practice, and director of research at Tulane University’s Newcomb Institute.
+Clare Daniel is an American Studies scholar, Senior Professor of Practice, and Director of Research at Tulane University’s Newcomb Institute.
 She received her doctorate and master’s in American Studies from the University of New Mexico and her bachelor’s degree from Macalester College in German Studies and English with a Women and Gender Studies minor.
 Her book Mediating Morality: The Politics of Teen Pregnancy in the Post-Welfare Era was published in 2017 by the University of Massachusetts Press.
 Her writings have also appeared in such publications as Signs: Journal of Women in Culture and Society, Present Tense: A Journal of Rhetoric and Society, Frontiers: A Journal of Women Studies, Feminist Media Studies, and others.
+She was awarded the 2020 Coalition Builder Award from the National Women’s Studies Association for her work with the New Orleans Maternal and Child Health Coalition.
+In 2024, with her colleagues Karissa Haugeberg and Kate Baldwin, she was awarded a Sawyer Seminar grant from the Mellon Foundation to co-lead a two-year series of events devoted to exploring the role of the humanities in reproductive rights, health, and justice in the Gulf South.

 “Anyone who is doing research on teen pregnancy—from any perspective—should read this book, including people who might not usually engage in thinking about theories like intimate citizenship, biopolitics, and neoliberalism.
 Daniel writes about these topics in a very approachable fashion.” —Tasha N. Dubriwny, author of The Vulnerable Empowered Woman: Feminism, Postfeminism, and Women’s Health